Africa

 After an early breakfast, a full day on the road today as we drive 4.5-hours along a bumpy road to the Tanzania border, with boxed picnic lunch included.

-After completing immigration formalities at Isebania, you will change your vehicle and meet your new driver/guide, before travelling on to your safari lodge in the great Serengeti (meaning 'Endless Plains').
+After completing immigration formalities at Isebania, you will change your vehicle and meet your new driver/guide, before travelling on to your safari lodge in the great Serengeti region (meaning 'Endless Plains').

 Serengeti National Park is a World Heritage site that hosts the largest overland wildlife migration in the world.
 Between January and March over 500,000 young wildebeest are born on the southern Ndutu Plains over a period of a few short weeks - a truly spectacular sight.
 Depending upon the rains, around April the great migration starts as over two million wildebeest, accompanied by huge herds of zebra and gazelle, travel over 500 miles northwards across the hills of the western Serengeti and across the treacherous crocodile-filled Grumeti and Mara Rivers to the open plains and rich grasslands of the Masai Mara in Kenya.
 In October these vast herds start moving southwards again, returning once more to the Ndutu Plains to give birth.